-Walmart was sued several years ago over claims that it charged too much sales tax on purchases made by consumers who used store or manufacturer coupons.
+Walmart was accused of charging too much sales tax on purchases made by consumers who used store or manufacturer coupons.

 The class action lawsuit claimed that Walmart illegally failed to deduct the coupon amount before charging sales tax and printed receipts that were so confusing it would be hard for shoppers to even notice.

 For instance, the plaintiff in the lawsuit claimed that he used a “buy one, get one free” coupon to purchase two cans of shaving gel, each valued at $2.97.
 Instead of charging sales tax on $2.97, which was the total amount the man was charged for his purchase, Walmart instead levied tax on the price of both cans ($5.94).